Locations:

 Inguinal Ligament

-The inguinal ligament is a set of two bands that connect the oblique muscles of the abdomen to the pelvis, deep in the groin.
-They support soft tissues in the groin area and anchor the abdomen and pelvis.
-Inguinal hernia is a common problem in this part of the body, especially in men older than 40.
+The inguinal ligament is a set of two bands that connect the oblique muscles of your abdomen to your pelvis, deep in your groin.
+They support soft tissues in your groin area and anchor your abdomen and pelvis.
+Inguinal hernia is a common problem here, especially in men older than 40.

 Overview